Taking a Leave of Absence

 - Take a short trip home.
 For this, a student will need to have their I-20 signed by a DSO for travel and to receive permission to miss classes/lab work, etc. from each of their professors.
 Depending on the severity of the situation, the Dean of Students Office can facilitate these requests.
 If a student has work which can be kept up online, this may be a very viable option.

-- Take a leave of absence from F-1 status for the remainder of fall semester.
-The advantage of this option is that a student’s current SEVIS record is only temporally closed, and they will not need to pay the I-901 (SEVIS) fee again.
+- Take a leave of absence from F-1 status.
+The advantage of this option is that a student’s current SEVIS record is only temporarily closed, and they will not need to pay the I-901 (SEVIS) fee again.
 For this option, the student must leave the U.S., will need to return the next available term, and can be outside the U.S. for no more than 5 months.
 (For requests following the summer vacation term, there is an exception to the 5-month rule.)
 To take a leave of absence, the student will need to do the following:

-- Submit a copy of their flight confirmation documenting departure from the U.S. and request a leave of absence for the remainder of fall semester.
+- Submit a copy of their flight confirmation documenting departure from the U.S. and request a leave of absence for the remainder of the semester.